 Ask to reconnect to open applications

 Horizon Client shows the message You have one or more remote applications running.
 Would you like to open them now?
 You can respond by clicking Reconnect to Applications or Not Now.
 You can also select the Don't show this message again check box to suppress the message in the future.
 This setting is enabled by default.

 Horizon Client immediately reopens any running published applications.

 Do not ask to reconnect and do not automatically reconnect

-Horizon Client does not prompt users to reopen running applications, nor does it reopen running applications.
-This setting has the same effect as the Don't show this message again. check box.
+Horizon Client does not prompt you to reopen running published applications, nor does it reopen running published applications.
+This setting has the same effect as the Don't show this message again check box.

-The new setting takes effect the next time a user connects to the server.
+The new setting takes effect the next time you connect to the server.